Hydrat-Agency/Grogu-CMS/README.md

 ```

-You'll also need to

-To include Grogu scripts to your front-end, you should add the `@groguScripts` directive to your layout, preferably before the closing `</body>` tag :
+You'll also need to include Grogu scripts to your front-end, you should add the `@groguScripts` directive to your layout, preferably before the closing `</body>` tag :

 ```html
 @groguScripts